 Revival of classical Greek and Roman works also brought about humanism in the context of citizenship.
 Citizenship, according to classic Greek and Roman philosophy, underscored the importance of putting aside one’s own desires for the good of the community.
 However, citizenship, a major part of humanistic ideals, was very exclusive in ancient Roman society because the rural population, under-aged males, women, and lesser artisan guiles were not considered citizens.
 Therefore, since citizenship was originally viewed in this narrow scope, this was representative of how the concept of humanism was also narrow in who constituted as having humanism.
 This parallel between humanism and citizenship and its small encompassment of people is articulated by Walter Mignolo in his essay Citizenship, Knowledge, and the Limits of Humanity when he states, “The paradigm of the “human” defined by Christian men of letters during the Renaissance became the paradigm of the “citizen” defined by secular philosophers during the European Enlightenment” (Mignolo).
 Mignolo remarks on the model of human being defined by the “Christian man” during the Renaissance, which is an emphasis on the early model of human and citizen being centered around the educated, religious, man.
 Buffy the Vampire Slayer shows how modern views of humanity are more inclusive and are not just made of educated, Christian males when the Judge proclaims the vampires Spike and Drusilla to have humanity due to their love for each other.
 Not only is Drusilla a woman, but she and Spike are also vampires, which are defined in the show to be soulless demons.
 However, their inclusion in the definition of humanity shows how humanity doesn’t just strictly apply to humankind but also to those that exhibit qualities of human nature like benevolence and love.
 Therefore, Buffy the Vampire Slayer demonstrates a broader scope of the term humanity in that the model of humanity is no longer embodied only in white, educated men or even in humans, but rather in anything with human nature characteristics.
+This connection between humanism and citizenship/what it means to be a citizen and how is granted citizenship is interesting and could serve as the basis for this entire keyword essay.

 The word “humanity” developed during the European Renaissance in the fourteenth century in terms of academia and white, enlightened, male scholars as the model of humanity and citizenship, but since then the concept of humanity has expanded to include more groups.
 Buffy the Vampire Slayer demonstrates this transition in the concept of “humanity” through many of its characters, but especially through the Judge in the episode Surprise.
 This episode demonstrates the concept of “humanity” transitioning from just including educated, Christian males to anything with aspects of human nature.
+This conclusion is a little too circular.
+Again, you’re making passive connections more than constructing a stake-driven claim.

 Works Cited